litvem/T11_Schedule_Handler/README.md

 - generate the schedule for the specified interval with the availables

 - publish the schedules to the schedule/response/\<interval>
-- monitor for new bookings ans publish updated schedules to their respective topics
+- monitor for new booking insertions in the database and publish updated schedules to their respective topics

 ## **Data flow**